pace-neutrons/Horace/documentation/smg/08_setting_up_jenkins_ci.md

 ## Managing Herbert Dependency

-In order to build and run, Horace requires Herbert also be present in the Jenkins workspace.
+In order to build and run, Horace requires that Herbert also be present in the Jenkins workspace.
 So that Horace builds are run against an up-to-date Herbert, pull request and branch builds will checkout and build the latest Herbert master from GitHub.
 This means that Horace is run against Herbert source, instead of a Herbert package.

-Nightly builds should be equivalent to normal releases, so Horace should use a packaged version of Herbert.
+Nightly builds should be equivalent to production releases, so Horace will use a packaged version of Herbert.
 This will ensure that our Herbert and Horace packages are compatible.
 The Herbert package to use will be copied from the last successful Herbert nightly build.